From a reporting trip to Tehran, Iran, in 2004

 Curiel is the author of Al’ America: Travels Through America’s Arab and Islamic Roots.
 The book, published by The New Press in November of 2008 (and republished in paperback in November of 2009), is a cultural investigation that details the historic and current influence of Arab and Muslim culture on America, from the time of Columbus to the modern age.
 Among the areas covered: Islamic architecture and its melding into San Antonio’s historic Alamo building, and its melding into New York’s World Trade Center buildings that Osama bin Laden and his terrorists destroyed on 9/11; Arabic music and its indelible impact on The Doors, Bob Dylan, and the Jefferson Airplane; the historic connection between Islam’s call to prayer (the adhan in Arabic) and Blues music; Persian poetry and its visceral sway over American essayist and abolitionist Ralph Waldo Emerson and other 19th-century figures whose writings are still taught and studied today; Americans’ love for Arabic tattoos and Persian carpets; New Orleans’ French Quarter and its prominent (and still visible) links to Islamic aesthetics; and Elvis Presley’s and P.T.
 Barnum’s deep, personal connections to Arab and Muslim culture – which are also still evident today.

-Curiel traveled to New York, Connecticut, Michigan, Tennessee, Mississippi, Louisiana, Texas, and Southern California to report and write Al’ America: Travels Through America’s Arab and Islamic Roots.
+To report and write Al’ America, Curiel traveled to New York; Connecticut; Washington, DC; Michigan; Tennessee; Mississippi; Louisiana; Texas; and Southern California.
 He also conducted a series of exclusive interviews with everyone from American and African scholars to U.S. cultural figures – as with The Doors‘ keyboardist Ray Manzarek, who told Curiel in 2007 how Jim Morrison and The Doors paid homage to the Muslim world through one of the group’s iconic songs.
 Manzarek, who died in 2013, said it was the first time in his life – and in the history of The Doors – that a journalist had asked him about The Doors’ longtime musical connection with music from the Arab and Muslim world.
 (In 2011, for a separate post-Al’ America interview that focused on The Doors’ popularity and Manzarek’s shepherding of the iconic group, Curiel interviewed Manzarek live on stage in San Francisco.
 The California Institute of Integral Studies sponsored the talk, which it titled: “Inside the Music Box with Ray Manzarek of the Doors, in conversation with Jonathan Curiel.”
 The event’s announcement is archived here.)

 Interviewing Doors keyboardist Ray Manzarek on stage in San Francisco.
 (From a video of the 2011 interview.)